liferay/lexicon-site/src/pages/docs/patterns/link.md

 ---
 title: "Link"
-description: "A link (also known as hyperlink) is a clickable (text or image) element.
-The link control is used for navigation."
+description: "Also known as hyperlink, the link is a clickable (text or image) element used for navigation purposes."
 layout: "guide"
 weight: 1
 ---